-The status of spinner dolphins in the northern Gulf of Mexico, relative to OSP, is unknown.
+The status of melon-headed whales in the northern Gulf of Mexico, relative to OSP, is unknown.
 The species is not listed as threatened or endangered under the Endangered Species Act.
 There are insufficient data to determine the population trends for this species.
-Total human-caused mortality and serious injury for this stock is not known.
-There is insufficient information available to determine whether the total fishery-related mortality and serious injury for this stock is insignificant and approaching zero mortality and serious injury rate.
-This is not a strategic stock because it is assumed that the average annual human-related mortality and serious injury does not exceed PBR.
+Total human-caused mortality and serious injury for this stock is not known but none has been documented.
+There is insufficient information available to determine whether the total fishery-related mortality and serious injury for this stock because it is assumed that the average annual human-related mortality and serious injury does not exceed PBR.